Dronfield Henry Fanshawe School: Dronfield Grammar School, The Henry Fanshawe School

 Dronfield Grammar School, later the Henry Fanshawe School, opened to educate boys of Dronfield in 1578, by Thomas Fanshawe, nephew of Henry Fanshawe.
 However, there is evidence to suggest Henry Fanshawe had educated boys in neighbouring Holmesfield for some years.
-Originally the school occupied a houses on Church Street which still stands today with the original inscriptions on the walls from former pupils with in the school hall and original stained glass.
+Originally the school occupied a house on Church Street which still stands today with the original inscriptions on the walls from former pupils with in the school hall and original stained glass.
 Although the school was relocated with increasing pupil numbers, to the current site, on Green Lane, Dronfield.
 The first building to be built here is now the western edge of 'A block', which now houses I.T. rooms, management offices, finance and reprographics.
 Before the 1970s, it was also known as Dronfield Grammar School, after this point, it was renamed the Dronfield School.
 A devastating fire in 1993 destroyed 60% of this site.
 These buildings were rebuilt, and are now known as 'E block'.